Explore Jobs

 1. How big is the freelance economy in the U.S.?

-The freelance economy is worth approximately $1.3 trillion in the U.S. This is based on the annual earnings of all freelancers in the United States.
-This number also rose by roughly $100 million from 2020, an 8.3% increase.
+The freelance economy is valued at approximately $1.3 trillion in the U.S. This figure is derived from the total annual earnings of freelancers across the country, reflecting an increase of roughly $100 million since 2020, marking an 8.3% growth.

 2. Are most freelancers temporary freelancers?